 Kellie Ell- happy.JPG

 Kellie has also worked for CNBC Digital and USA Today Money in New York, covering national business news.
-Before coming to New York, Kellie lived in South Korea for more than three years where she was an editor at one of South Korea’s largest basic science research centers.
+She has also written for CNBC TV in the role of digital producer on the Mad Money with Jim Cramer show.
+Before landing in New York, Kellie lived in South Korea for more than three years where she was an editor at one of South Korea’s largest basic science research centers.
 She has also worked as a transportation reporter in Nebraska, a general assignment reporter in Washington, D.C. and spent time in Mexico and Peru sharpening her Spanish-language skills.

 Kellie received her undergraduate degree in photojournalism, magazine writing and American Sign Language from San Francisco State University and a master's degree in business journalism and economics from City University of New York in Manhattan.